Krow10/evm-puzzles/README.md

 Write-up of my solutions to the puzzles can be found in the [spoilers](/spoilers/) directory with corresponding markdown files for each puzzle.

+## Next ?

+See more EVM puzzle solving on the [more-evm-puzzles](https://github.com/Krow10/evm-puzzles/tree/more-evm-puzzles) branch !

 # Forked original README.md

 A collection of EVM puzzles.
 Each puzzle consists on sending a successful transaction to a contract.
 The bytecode of the contract is provided, and you need to fill the transaction data that won't revert the execution.